Who Is Prince Charles?

 In 2007, Charles launched the Prince's Rainforest Project, a global initiative with corporate and celebrity backing to curtail tropical deforestation and thus aid the quest to stanch climate change.
 And in a nod to religious diversity and the multicultural nature of modern England, Charles has also promised to have a multi-faith coronation if or when he takes the throne.

 In addition to his philanthropic work, Charles is also an avid watercolorist and has published several books, including the 1980 children's story The Old Man of Lochnagar, 2010's Harmony: A New Way of Looking at Our World and 2012's The Prince's Speech: On the Future of Food.

 In 2013, Charles took on a new role: He became a grandfather with the arrival of George Alexander Louis — known as "His Royal Highness Prince George of Cambridge," the son of Prince William and Duchess of Cambridge Kate Middleton — on July 22nd.
 Soon after his grandson's birth, Charles released a statement: "Both my wife and I are overjoyed at the arrival of my first grandchild.
 It is an incredibly special moment for William and Catherine, and we are so thrilled for them on the birth of their baby boy."
 Charles soon had a granddaughter as well, Princess Charlotte (with a name honoring both her grandfather and maternal aunt), born on May 2, 2015.
-It was announced in September 2017 that Charles would become a grandfather for a third time as Prince William and the Duchess of Cambridge were expecting baby no. 3.
+On April 23, 2017 Prince William and the Duchess of Cambridge welcomed Charles' second grandson.

 Controversy Over the 'Paradise Papers'